One of the states in the US having a lot of non-venomous snakes is Maryland.

 One popular prey item that this snake may target is rabbits.
 Since it also resides near water, it can eat frogs and toads.

-This species can also survive in environments with trees and medium- to tall-growing plants.
-It can also move up for birds and eggs because it is a strong climber.
+This species can also survive in environments with trees and medium—to tall-growing plants.
+It is a strong climber and can move up for birds and eggs.

 Although there isn’t enough evidence to support this theory, North American Racers are thought to be capable of biting.

-Direct bites from the species are thought to be uncommon, though.
+However, direct bites from the species are thought to be uncommon.
 It just takes a few warning signs for most people to avoid a snake.

 Like the deadly Timber Rattlesnake in Maryland, this species also rattles its tail.